 Visiting the Space Needle.
 Credit: JiaYing Grygiel

-Even if you’ve been up the Space Needle before, it’s time for another trip.
-Seattle’s quintessential landmark underwent a $100 million renovation this past year, and in August, it unveiled the world’s first and only revolving glass floor.
+Even if you’ve been to the top of the Space Needle before, it’s time for another trip.
+Seattle’s quintessential landmark underwent a $100 million renovation a few years ago, and it now features the world’s first and only revolving glass floor.

 There are now two levels of observation decks: the glass floor at 500 feet, and glass walls and glass benches around an open-air deck at 520 feet.
 All that glass — 20,000 square feet of it — means that the Space Needle’s spectacular view is now even better.

 My family and I went to check out the renovations, find out the fun stuff for kids and press our faces against all that glass.